Lost-Outpost/sovngarde/README.md

 **x is not a whitelisted download**:

-This can happen when I update the modlist.
+This can happen when I update the Modlist.
 Check if a new update is available and wait if there is none.

 **Wabbajack could not find my game folder**: